CLCStriders/striders/pages/staverton-10.md

 CLC Striders hold the Staverton 10 in January every year and with Race HQ being at The Aviator Inn, Gloucestershire Airport.

 This is a popular road race as it is a flat, fast road race which is aimed at helping runners prepare for the Spring Marathon season.
-2020’s race will be held on Sunday 26th January, 2020, with a start time of 09:00.
+2022’s race will be held on Sunday 30th January 2022, with a start time of 09:00.

 ### Entries

-Sign up for entry via [Staverton 10 entries](https://www.entrycentral.com/staverton-10) Staverton 10 entries
+Sign up for entry via [Staverton 10 entries](https://www.entrycentral.com/staverton-10).

 ### Course Description